Zeex/samp-plugin-crashdetect/README.md

 goes wrong you see a more or less detailed error message that contains a description of the error and a stack trace.

-See the [original][forum] topic on the SA-MP Forums for more information and examples.

 Download
 --------